Christian Dior SE

 What are Christian Dior's Scope 3 emissions?

-Compared to the previous year (2022), Christian Dior's Scope 3 emissions decreased by 91%, highlighting the company's efforts to lower indirect emissions from its value chain.
+Compared to the previous year (2023), Christian Dior's Scope 3 emissions increased by 1,262.37%, suggesting that the company faced challenges in reducing emissions across its value chain. a b

 What categories of Scope 3 emissions does Christian Dior disclose?

-In 2023, Christian Dior reported emissions for 2 out of the 15 Scope 3 categories defined by the GHG Protocol.
+In 2024, Christian Dior reported emissions for 12 out of the 15 Scope 3 categories defined by the GHG Protocol. a

 What are the main sources of Christian Dior's Scope 3 emissions?

-In 2023, the largest contributors to Christian Dior's Scope 3 emissions were:
+In 2024, the largest contributors to Christian Dior's Scope 3 emissions were: a

 Christian Dior's Scope 3 Emissions by Categories